lromerio/SpyVR/README.md

-# Asymetrical VR escape room like game
+# Asymmetrical VR escape room like game

 ## Description
 An asymmetrical, escape room like, VR game done with unity.